G3n-Avocato/Darkly/Admin page Exposure/Ressources/README.md

 ## How to avoid

 * Admin page exposure:
-    * Strengthen the password system, requiring a strong password policy, adding 2FA.
+    * Strengthen the password system, requiring a strong password policy, including the use of secure tokens and session expiration and adding 2FA.
     * Hide the url of the admin page.
 By making the URL of the administration page dynamic so that it changes regularly, a system must also be put in place so that real administrators have access without problem.
 It's also possible to limit access to this page to only certain IP addresses.

 * Information disclosure: